abokov/helsinki-hackfest/README.md

 ```
 Inside application there's some simple checking for params as well as catching exceptions, so in case of any error you will will see more-less detailed messages.

+##What is inside GenomicStorage class :

+Things are pretty simple :
+### Init
+takes all required params, do validation, but no any actions (like Azure API calls ), so nothing created/deleted/copied on that stage.
+If failed, returns false.

+### Save/Load/Run/other verbs
+These guys are doing actions